chenstar1/NLP/README.md

-This is the second task
-In addition to the "SIMPLIFYING" model and the "UNIVERSAL" model, implement the SIMPLIFYING", "SLICEGPT", "LongRoPE", "Recurrent Memory", etc., and draw their perplexities
+This was the second task.
+In addition to the "SIMPLIFYING" model and the "UNIVERSAL" model, attempts were made to realize the SIMPLIFYING", "SLICEGPT", "LongRoPE", "Recurrent Memory" etc. and drew their perplexity.